 Through the fall of man, Satan became the major influence on the ideals, opinions, goals, and views of the world.
 He is the prince of the power of the air, and he influences the world’s philosophies, education, and commerce.
-The thoughts, ideas and false religions of the world are under his control and have sprung from his lies and deceptions.
+The world’s thoughts, ideas, and false religions are under his control and have sprung from his lies and deceptions.

-Satan is a cruel and spiteful dictator who manipulates the sin of man to rage against God’s purposes and creation.
-He will do anything to maintain his strongholds around people groups, cultures, cities and nations.
+Satan is a cruel and spiteful dictator who manipulates man’s sin to rage against God’s purposes and creation.
+He will do anything to maintain his strongholds around people groups, cultures, cities, and nations.